Using the ebooks will be an easy, seamless experience, most of the time. However....

 - Make sure you are connected through VPN if you're off campus.
-If you can access this JSTOR article, it's working properly.
+If you can access this Wiley article, it's working properly.

 - Enabling off-campus access.
-For the AnyConnect VPN client, make sure to select althruucsd from the Group dropdown menu.
+For the AnyConnect VPN client, make sure to select 2-Step Secured - althruucsd from the Group dropdown menu.

 - Is the book already in use by the allowable number of simultaneous users?
-Most of our EBSCO ebooks can only be accessed by one user at a time, while ProQuest Ebook Central and Cambridge University Press ebooks may have limits of 1-3 users.
-Safari Tech Books Online allows for 30 simultaneous users across the University of California system.
+Many of our EBSCO and ProQuest ebooks can only be accessed by one user at a time, while other Ebsco and ProQuest Ebook Central and Oxford University Press ebooks may have limits of 3 users.

-- Try additional web browsers, particularly if you're on a Macbook.
+- Try additional web browser.
+For example, if you're using Firefox, try Chrome.

 - Make sure you are using the latest version of the web browser.

-- Mouse over the ebook link in the Roger record to see if the URL starts with http://dx.doi.org.
+- Mouse over the ebook link in the UC Library Search record to see if the URL starts with http://dx.doi.org.
 There have been some reports of problems with the DOIs resolving.
 You can often bypass this by going directly to the publisher listed in that link--like Wiley or Springer--and search the platform for the title of your book.